mixpanel/mixpanel-iphone/README.md

 ##Step 1: Clone the SDK

-Git clone the latest version of "mixpanel-iphone" to your local machine using the following code in your terminal (replace X.X.X below with the latest version number):
+Git clone the latest version of "mixpanel-iphone" to your local machine using the following code in your terminal:

 ```
 git clone https://github.com/mixpanel/mixpanel-iphone.git
-git checkout tags/vX.X.X
+git checkout tags/v3.0.2
 ```

 If you don't have git installed, get it [here](http://git-scm.com/downloads).